 Brandon Presser loves (correction: lives) to travel.
 And he wants you to love it too.

-A bona fide travel expert, Brandon has spent time in over 110 countries, and has written over 50 travel books.
+Brandon has spent time in over 110 countries, and has written over 50 books about travel.
 He currently contributes to a variety of high-profile publications including The Daily Beast, Bloomberg, and Travel+Leisure, and can be seen on Bravo's television series, Tour Group where he leads a group of eclectic travelers around the world.

 Brandon earned his stripes as a professional nomad in Paris while working at the Louvre, in Tokyo as an architectural apprentice, and in Thailand as a scuba diving professional.
 From there, he secured his reputation as an adventure prodigy when he became the youngest person to join the coveted team of writers at Lonely Planet.
 He crossed the globe authoring books to far-flung destinations like Iceland, Turkey and Mauritius, and was awarded the prestigious SATW Lowell Thomas gold prize for his outstanding achievements in guidebook writing.